-Our guest speakers including the Mayor of London Sadiq Khan, Jude Kelly Artistic Director of the Southbank Centre, Amma Asante British screenwriter, film director, and former actress, Ian Blatchford Director of the Science Museum and Lucy Worsley Joint Chief Curator at Historic Royal Palaces.
+Our guest speakers included the Mayor of London Sadiq Khan, Jude Kelly Artistic Director of the Southbank Centre, Amma Asante British screenwriter, film director, and former actress, Ian Blatchford Director of the Science Museum and Lucy Worsley Joint Chief Curator at Historic Royal Palaces.

-Due to the campaigns ongoing success we will continue to galvanise the industry and celebrate London’s autumn cultural season in 2017.
+Due to the campaign's ongoing success we will continue to galvanise the industry and celebrate London’s autumn cultural season in 2017.